CRI ADX Last Updated: 2025-05-07 13:34 p

 Since the designer can create this conversion graph while previewing it on the authoring tool, the designer can create the interactive sound without involving the programmers during this tasks.

-The user can configure the AISAC control value in such a way that playback starts when the control value reaches a certain value, and stops when it reaches another value.
+You can start playback when the AISAC control value reaches a certain value, and stop playback when it reaches another value.

 In addition, the user can express the change of parameters on the time line using AISAC modulation.